-The DDU-100 is a semi-automatic external defibrillator.
+- DDU-100 The DDU-100 is a semi-automatic external defibrillator.
 It has two user controls: the ON/OFF and SHOCK buttons.
 It will NOT shock a patient automatically; it will only advise the operator.
 The SHOCK button is enabled only when a shockable rhythm is detected and the device is charged and ready to shock.
 Charging occurs automatically when the device detects a shockable rhythm.
-The operator must press the SHOCK button to initiate defibrillation.
+The operator must press the SHOCK button to initiate defibrillation. - DDU-120 The DDU-120 is a fully automatic external defibrillator.
+It has only one user control: the ON/OFF button.
+It WILL shock a patient automatically without additional interaction by the operator if a shock is advised.

-When connected to a patient who is unconscious and not breathing, the DDU-100 AED performs the following tasks:
+When connected to a patient who is unconscious and not breathing, the DDU-100 Series AED performs the following tasks:

-- Prompts the operator to take necessary actions to enable analysis. - Automatically analyzes the patient's ECG. - Determines whether a shockable rhythm is present. - Charges the capacitor. - Arms the SHOCK button if the AED detects a shockable rhythm and prompts the operator to press the SHOCK button when the device is ready and a shock is advised. - Repeats the process, if needed.
+- Prompts the operator to take necessary actions to enable analysis. - Automatically analyzes the patient's ECG. - Determines whether a shockable rhythm is present. - Charges the capacitor. - DDU-100: Arms the SHOCK button if the AED detects a shockable rhythm and prompts the operator to press the SHOCK button when the device is ready and a shock is advised. - DDU-120: Automatically delivers a shock, without any user intervention, once the device has determined a shock is advised. - Repeats the process, if needed.